 Under current law, airlines are not permitted to charge passengers baggage fees to check in bags that are exclusively packing medical supplies on commercial passenger flights.

-To take advantage of this right, EB airline travelers need to make sure to comply with the specific airline carrier's rules and procedures for such baggage.
+To take advantage of this right, airline travelers with Epidermolysis Bullosa (EB) need to make sure to comply with the specific airline carrier's rules and procedures for such baggage.
 It is a good idea to contact your airline before your flight departure to speak with a representative about their procedures for checking in medical supplies for your trip.

 In 1986, Congress passed and the President signed into law the Air Carrier Access Act (ACAA).
 The ACAA guarantees that people with disabilities receive consistent and nondiscriminatory treatment during air travel and requires air carriers to accommodate the needs of passengers with disabilities.
 The United States Department of Transportation (USDOT) has published a brief guide to help passengers with developmental disabilities understand their air travel rights.
 You may access this guide here.